marcurdy/logon_organizer/README.md

 # logon_organizer beta
 Pulls login info from RemoteDesktop, TerminalServices, Security, and System (reboot) event logs

-Currently uses TZworks's evtwalk to parse evtx logs
+Currently uses TZworks's evtwalk to parse evtx logs.
+To Do: move to python-evtx (NTUSER, RemoteConn/LocalSess) and python-registry (SYSTEM)

 Many fields in the different event logs have different field names for the same/similar data.
 Many fields have nothing in common.
 Normal export utilities output each eventID with different headers thereby making mapping time consuming.
 I've taken this approach.